loreanvictor/techblog/posts/rate-limiting-an-express-app.md

 export default router;
 ```

-This already looks a bit hacky, since there is a global variable that is being updated by a middleware function.
+This looks a bit hacky, since there is a global variable that is being updated by a middleware function.
 We could of-course
 clean this up a bit by writing a custom middleware function: